The media's new business model is propaganda.

 A few weeks ago, in Los Angeles, a brawl broke out on the street in front of a spa in Koreatown.
 A video had gone viral in late June of a woman berating a staff member of Wi Spa for allegedly allowing a trans woman to use the women’s locker room.
 The trans woman, the angry customer claimed, had strutted around with her exposed penis in full view of children.
-A giddy Tucker Carlson showed the video to his national audience, applauding the irate customer for her bravery while voicing not a word of skepticism about her claims, for which there is no evidence and some reason to believe was entirely made up.
+A giddy Tucker Carlson showed the video to his national audience, applauding the irate customer for her bravery while voicing not a word of skepticism about her claims, for which there is no evidence and some reason to believe was entirely made up [Update: it wasn’t made up].
 Soon after, an “anti-pervert protest” took place.
 Black-clad counterprotesters mobilized to confront the “transphobes.”
 Physical violence ensued.

 This much we know for certain.
 For other details, we’re forced to rely on the reports of national media outlets.
 Not so long ago, that would have been a straightforward and relatively non-problematic proposition.
 But as the field of journalism has been forced to undergo drastic changes in response to the broken revenue model of the news business, that’s no longer the case.
 Increasingly, relying on mainstream media accounts is like relying on official updates from the U.S. military regarding developments in a war, or press releases from a corporate PR firm describing a company’s recent stellar performance.
 Some of the facts you’re presented with are probably accurate — maybe even all of them — but you have to start with the assumption that the whole thing is by and large propaganda.